Want to add excitement to your morning routine? These Polish breakfast recipes are worth getting out of bed early for!

 I’ll gladly spread this on anything!

-Crepes aren’t only popular in France, but in other Eastern European countries as well.
+Crepes aren’t only popular in France, but in other Eastern European countries, like Poland and Croatia, as well.

 They’re called palačinke, palacinke, and palacsinta in Croatia, Serbia, and Hungary, respectively.